 At this point, his mother became intimidated by the amount of attention he was receiving from different military agencies, until she was assuaged by General Curtis LeMay, who would inevitably prove to be a fortuitous relationship for Adair.
 Several years later, he says he was recruited by the Navy to design mechanisms for changing jet turbine engines.

 But after his rocket design at the age of 17, Adair says he was brought to White Sands Missile Testing Facility in southern New Mexico to test launch his rocket.
 He was told to launch it at a dried-up lake bed of specific coordinates in Nevada.
 That lake bed, known as Groom Lake, happened to be at an undisclosed military base, now known as Area 51.
 Adair’s launch went off without a hitch, landing at the Nevada test site with parachutes deployed and ready to be reused and launched almost immediately, according to him – Elon Musk would have been jealous.

-Adair says he was then flown directly to the Groom Lake base, where he was met by black-suited, government agents and shown to an underground facility where a rocket engine of similar nature was kept.
+Adair claims he was then flown directly to the Groom Lake base, where he was met by black-suited, government agents and shown to an underground facility where a rocket engine of similar nature was kept.
 The rocket was unlike anything he had ever seen and appeared to be punctured.
 He said he wondered why the Air Force was asking him to repair an engine they had designed, which was far superior to his own.

 A Sinister Intent